octokit/octokit.net/docs/search.md

 // you can also specify a search term here var request = new SearchIssuesRequest();

-// you should focus your search to a specific repo request.Repos.Add("aspnet/dnx");
+// you can add individual repos to focus your search request.Repos.Add("aspnet/dnx");
 request.Repos.Add("aspnet", "dnvm");